 Choosing the right DMARC policy

 Publishing DMARC records is more popular than ever.
 Even among those that don’t have domains related to sensitive fields, such as financial institutions, that are vulnerable to abuse.
 Have you thought about the policy that underpins your objectives for DMARC?
 Do you even have clear objectives for DMARC?

-DMARC requires three policies: none, quarantine and reject (note: more on DMARC in general please visit DMARC.org).
+DMARC requires three policies: none, quarantine and reject.
 It is advisable to know the risks and the impact of each of these policies before deciding on which to implement.